I specialize mostly in writing about video games, technology, automobiles, and relationships, but I am not one to shy away from new topics.

 The main protagonist, Ethan Winters, is bland and outright boring as nothing is actually known about him.
 He is merely the plot's main focal point and serves no other purpose.
 Ethan is barely even human since he is virtually unphased by all of the insane and terrifying things that are happening around him.
 After literally murdering his wife, he doesn't even say a single word as he's standing over her not-quite-dead body.
 No tears, no anger, nothing.
 Even having his entire hand severed from the rest of his body by a chainsaw-wielding Mia barely affects him.
 If anything, the player is more traumatized by the whole experience than he is.

-Similarly, Mia is the stereotypical "damsel in distress," and possess zero likable characteristics as, once again, we know barely anything about her.
+Similarly, Mia is the stereotypical "damsel in distress" and possesses zero likable characteristics as, once again, we know barely anything about her.
 The poor character development in RE7 partially ruins some of the immersion, as you have no interest in whether or not Ethan and Mia survive.

-It is rather evident that the developers invested the most amount of effort into the first part of the game; every single tiny detail compliments the morbid aesthetic of the environment, making the starting House the scariest area in Resident Evil 7.
+It is rather evident that the developers invested the most amount of effort into the first part of the game; every single tiny detail compliments the morbid aesthetic of the environment, making the starting house the scariest area in the game.
 Nothing can prepare you for what the Bakers have in store for you and with the introduction of the Molded, the player has an entirely new enemy to fear.

 Resident Evil is known for having a huge number of plot holes and Biohazard is no different.
 Here are the most obvious ones: